webfactory/ssh-agent/README.md

 The `ssh-agent` will load all of the keys and try each one in order when establishing SSH connections.

 There's one **caveat**, though: SSH servers may abort the connection attempt after a number of mismatching keys have been presented.
 So if, for example, you have six different keys loaded into the `ssh-agent`, but the server aborts after five unknown keys, the last key (which might be the right one) will never even be tried.
+But when you're using GitHub Deploy Keys, read on!

+### Support for GitHub Deploy Keys

-Also, when using **Github deploy keys**, GitHub servers will accept the first known key.
-But since deploy keys are scoped to a single repository, you might get the error message `fatal: Could not read from remote repository.
+When using **Github deploy keys**, GitHub servers will accept the _first_ known key.
+But since deploy keys are scoped to a single repository, this might not be the key needed to access a particular repository.
+Thus, you will get the error message `fatal: Could not read from remote repository.
 Please make sure you have the correct access rights and the repository exists.` if the wrong key/repository combination is tried.

-In both cases, you might want to [try a wrapper script around `ssh`](https://gist.github.com/mpdude/e56fcae5bc541b95187fa764aafb5e6d) that can pick the right key, based on key comments.
-See [our blog post](https://www.webfactory.de/blog/using-multiple-ssh-deploy-keys-with-github) for the full story.
+To support picking the right key in this use case, this action scans _key comments_ and will set up extra Git and SSH configuration to make things work.

+1. When creating the deploy key for a repository like `git@github.com:owner/repo.git` or `https://github.com/owner/repo`, put that URL into the key comment.
+2. After keys have been added to the agent, this action will scan the key comments.
+3. For key comments containing such URLs, a Git config setting is written that uses [`url.<base>.insteadof`](https://git-scm.com/docs/git-config#Documentation/git-config.txt-urlltbasegtinsteadOf).
+It will redirect `git` requests to URLs starting with either `https://github.com/owner/repo` or `git@github.com:owner/repo` to a fake hostname/URL like `git@...some.hash...:owner/repo`.
+4. An SSH configuration section is generated that applies to the fake hostname.
+It will map the SSH connection back to `github.com`, while at the same time pointing SSH to a file containing the appropriate key's public part.
+That will make SSH use the right key when connecting to GitHub.com.

 ## Exported variables
 The action exports the `SSH_AUTH_SOCK` and `SSH_AGENT_PID` environment variables through the Github Actions core module.